Dine Outside at These Durham Patios

-Cloche Coffee is one of the latest coffee shops to arrive in the Ninth Street district.
+Cloche Coffee is an ideal coffee shop in the Ninth Street district.
 Their beautiful tranquil interior full of greenery is the perfect place to work, catch up with friends, or recharge.
-They serve organic, ethically sourced coffee from Larry’s Coffee, so take your brew onto the patio, or spread out across the street on the grass at Duke's East Campus.
+They serve organic, ethically sourced coffee from Larry’s Coffee, so take your brew onto the patio, or spread out across the street on the grass at Duke’s East Campus.